azimsurani/Comp-478-Autonomous-Driving/README.md

 - PIL
 - cv2

-# link to Udacity Simulator
+# Link to Udacity Simulator
 https://github.com/udacity/self-driving-car-sim

-# steps
+# Steps
 - train the model
 - download the model / use existing one
 - create an environment and install the dependencies for the drive.py file